slok/k8s-webhook-example/README.md

   - Gracefull shutdown.
   - Testing webhooks.
 - Serve multiple webhooks on the same application.
-- Mutating and validating webhooks with different use cases (check Webhooks section)
+- Mutating and validating webhooks with different use cases (check Webhooks section).
-- Mutating/validating webhook chains (sequential mutations/validations).

 ## Webhooks